VA Home Loan: Pros vs Cons for Veterans and Military Personnel

 - Cheaper Interest Rate: Since VA Loans are backed by the U.S. Department of Veterans Affairs lenders deem them to be less risky allowing them to offer cheaper interest rates which can save thousands in interest payments over the life of a 30-year mortgage.

-- VA Loan Funding Fee: Most VA Loans come with a funding fee which goes directly to the Department of Veterans Affairs and helps back the VA loans of the future.
+- VA Loan Funding Fee: Most VA Loans come with a funding fee that goes directly to the Department of Veterans Affairs and helps back the VA loans of the future.
 Fees range from a little over 2% of the home’s purchase price for first-time VA loan recipients to 3.3% for repeat home buyers.
 The good news is you can roll this fee into your total loan amount.
 That said, not everyone has to pay the fee, such as military men and women with a service-related disability.

 - VA Loan Funding Limit: It’s important to note that with a VA Loan, you can get a $0 down mortgage up to $484,350 which was a new limit imposed in 2019.
 That said, in some high-cost housing markets like Middle Tennessee, the limit actually extends up to $534,750!